idehub/react-native-google-analytics-bridge/README.md

 =============
 **Google Analytics Bridge** is built to provide an easy interface to the native Google Analytics libraries on both **iOS** and **Android**.

 ## Why a native bridge?
-There already exists an excellent library for [Google Analytics tracking by lwansbrough](https://github.com/lwansbrough/react-native-google-analytics) which uses just JavaScript, why do we need a native bridge?
+Why not use just JavaScript?

-The key difference is that with this native bridge you get a lot of the metadata handled automatically by the Google Analytics library.
+The key difference with the native bridge is that you get a lot of the metadata handled automatically by the Google Analytics native library.
 This will include the device UUID, device model, viewport size, OS version etc.
-With the pure javascript variant you will have to pull this information out via a native bridge (e.g. with [rebeccahughes' DeviceInfo](https://github.com/rebeccahughes/react-native-device-info)) in order to track it.

-With the native library you will only have to send in a few parameteres when tracking, e.g:
+You will only have to send in a few parameteres when tracking, e.g:
 ```javascript
 const GoogleAnalytics = require('react-native-google-analytics-bridge');